-Diagnosis of benign tumors of colon and rectum needs the following:
+Diagnosis of benign tumors within the colon and rectum requires following methods:

-- Some imaging studies are also done to check the size and location of your tumors such as X-ray, MRI scan, CT scan, and ultrasound.
+- Imaging modalities are used to assess the tumor size and location.
+Such as X-ray, MRI scan, CT scan, and ultrasound.

-Open abdominal surgeries: Some surgeries are as small bowel resection, segmental colectomies, low anterior resection, and repair of rectal prolapse.
+Indicated during surgeries such as segmental colectomies, small bowel resection, low anterior resection, and repair of rectal prolapse.